Alirezaies/myss/README.md

 * The installation process will check if `scrot` is installed or not, if not, it will attempt to install it.

 * For Exit Press `Ctrl+C`

+* Currently Have Issues With Arch Linux, We'll Work On It.